jinpark-pro/swift_data_collections/README.md

   - Build and run your app again.
 The cell's button should now be fully functional.
   - While more complicated than handling actions on cells in static table views, this is a necessary and common pattern for handling actions performed on cells in dynamic table views.

+#### Part Nine - Codable

+- Your app is now capable of listing, adding, editing, and deleting items in a collection.
+You're almost done.
+You still need your app to save the collection to disk and to retrieve it when the app is opened at some point in the future.
+As you've learned and practiced in earlier lessons, persistence requires you to add Codable support to your model data.
+Once your model adopts this protocol, you'll add logic in the appropriate places to save items whenever necessary.
+- **Add Support for Archiving and Unarchiving**
+  - Start by adding Codable to your model's type definition: `struct ToDo: Equatable, Codable { ... }`
+  - You may notice a warning on the line defining the constant id informing you that it will not be decoded because it is defined as an immutable property — by assigning it a value where it's declared, you've prevented the automatic implementation of Codable conformance from setting it.
+  - To resolve the issue, first change the declaration of id by removing the assignment of `UUID()`.
+It should now look like this: `let id: UUID`.
+Of course, now you'll get an error everywhere the `ToDo` memberwise initializer is used, because it now requires an `id` argument.
+You could update your code to add a new UUID value for each initialization of `ToDo`, but it'll be cleaner to create a custom initializer with an identical signature to the current memberwise initializer — `init(title:isComplete:dueDate:notes:)` — and assign a value to id there.
+  - The beginning of the `ToDo` struct should now look like:

+    - ```swift
+        struct ToDo: Equatable, Codable {
+            let id: UUID
+            var title: String
+            var isComplete: Bool
+            var dueDate: Date
+            var notes: String?

+            init(title: String, isComplete: Bool, dueDate: Date, notes: String?) {
+                self.id = UUID()
+                self.title = title
+                self.isComplete = isComplete
+                self.dueDate = dueDate
+                self.notes = notes
+            }
+            ...
+        }
+      ```

+  - `ToDo` objects can now be encoded and decoded, but your app still needs to include logic that tells it where and when to store the data.
+  - Typically, you'll want to save your data somewhere in your app's Documents directory.
+Since this directory is accessible to your app and can't be modified by another app, it's a safe place to store your list.
+You can use the `FileManager` class to locate your app's Documents directory, create a subfolder for archiving data, and store that path to a constant.
+  - To ensure that the constants are only defined one time and are not tied to a particular instance of your model, use the `static` keyword.
+Add the following constant definitions to your model, making sure to define `ArchiveURL` with the appropriate subfolder string:

+    - ```swift
+        static let documentsDirectory = FileManager.default.urls(for: .documentDirectory, in: .userDomainMask).first!
+        static let archiveURL = documentsDirectory.appendingPathComponent("toDos").appendingPathExtension("plist")
+      ```

+  - Now that you have a path defined for your data store, you can replace the body of the `loadToDos()` method with the appropriate logic to load data from disk.
+Use a `PropertyListDecoder` and the methods on Data that you learned in a previous lesson to unarchive the data and return it:

+    - ```swift
+        static func loadToDos() -> [ToDo]?  {
+            guard let codedToDos = try?
+Data(contentsOf: archiveURL) else {return nil}
+            let propertyListDecoder = PropertyListDecoder()
+            return try? propertyListDecoder.decode(Array<ToDo>.self, from: codedToDos)
+        }
+      ```

+  - Before you can attempt to read model data from disk, you have to provide a way to save it to disk.
+Write a `static` method that uses a `PropertyListEncoder` to encode a [ToDo] collection and then uses the `write(to:options:)` method on Data to store it in the Documents directory:

+    - ```swift
+        static func saveToDos(_ toDos: [ToDo]) {
+            let propertyListEncoder = PropertyListEncoder()
+            let codedToDos = try? propertyListEncoder.encode(toDos)
+            try? codedToDos?.write(to: archiveURL, options: .noFileProtection)
+        }
+      ```

+  - When is the appropriate time to write your collection of models to disk?
+You could say it's whenever the collection changes in some way — and that's mostly correct.
+The only exceptions are when you fill the array with sample data or when you load the data from disk.
+Otherwise, you want your app to save data any time there's a change in the collection.
+  - The collection can be changed in several ways.
+The first is when the user swipes a cell to delete the item.
+In this case, call the `save()` method after you've removed the item from the array:

+    - ```swift
+        override func tableView(_ tableView: UITableView, commit editingStyle: UITableViewCell.EditingStyle, forRowAt indexPath: IndexPath) {
+            if editingStyle == .delete {
+                toDos.remove(at: indexPath.row)
+                tableView.deleteRows(at: [indexPath], with: .automatic)
+                ToDo.saveToDos(toDos)
+            }
+        }
+      ```

+  - The collection can also be updated when the user taps the Save button (regardless of whether an item was added or edited).
+Therefore, call the save method whenever you perform the segue marked with the `saveUnwind()` identifier:

+    - ```swift
+        @IBAction func unwindToToDoList(segue: UIStoryboardSegue) {
+            // ...

+            ToDo.saveToDos(toDos)
+        }
+      ```

+  - Finally, in the custom cell delegate method, you'll need to save the collection of items when the user taps the button in the cell.
+Each button tap changes the `isComplete` property of the ToDo from true to false or visa versa.

+    - ```swift
+        func checkmarkTapped(sender: ToDoCell) {
+            if let indexPath = tableView.indexPath(for: sender) {
+                // ...

+                ToDo.saveToDos(toDos)
+            }
+        }
+      ```

+  - Build and run your app.
+Make some changes to your collection, triggering the save functionality.
+Then stop the app and relaunch it to trigger the `load()` method.
+- **Wrap-Up**
+  - Congratulations on completing a custom list app!
+The procedures you learned to display, create, modify, and save data in this project will be extremely valuable throughout your iOS development career.
+As you continue to develop more apps, you'll begin to recognize common requirements among projects, and you'll be able to implement features with greater ease.
+  - Do you think all the steps in this project are more or less reusable?
+If not, try working through the project again, but using different items in the collection.
+You'll be amazed at how much of the code fits neatly into a new app.
+- **Stretch Goals**
+  - The features you built in this project are common across many iOS apps.
+Would you like to build some features that are less common?
+Would you like to add your own unique flavor to your app?
+Here are some additional features you might try to implement:
+    - Add the ability to share the details of an item using the Mail app.
+    - Add a search field at the top of your list that allows the user to filter a large list of items by specifying a portion of the item's title.